Is your horse’s urine normal?

-Ever wonder what normal horse urine looks like?
-(Well, I do, and that either makes me totally weird or I just want to know almost everything about horses.
+- Ever wonder what normal horse urine looks like?
+Well, I do, and that either makes me totally weird or I just want to know almost everything about horses.
 But most importantly, we need to know what’s normal so we can spot the problems.

--Normal horse urine is foamy.
+- Normal horse urine is foamy.
 This is due to the presence of totally normal mucus in urine.
-The mucus helps to prevent the calcium carbonate crystals from forming stones.
+The mucus helps to prevent calcium carbonate crystals from forming stones.

--Small amounts of urine, or urinating more frequently, although mares in season may do this as part of their cycle)
+- Small amounts of urine, or urinating more frequently, although mares in season may do this as part of their cycle.

 Horses that can pee on command are a plus when you are monitoring health!